Mirror83/recursive_descent_calculator/README.md

 > Aside: The Markdown latex code `$\alpha_1$` is being rendered like this:
 > $$\alpha_1$$,
 >
-> with the 1 beside the alpha, instead with a
-> so just keep in mind that it is supposed to be a subscript.
+> with the 1 beside the alpha instead of it being at a lower baseline, so just keep in mind that it is supposed to be a subscript.

-Applying this to the rule we identified

-Applying this to our grammar, the new grammar becomes:
+Applying this to our grammar (specifically the rule we identified above), the new grammar becomes:

 $$P \longrightarrow E$$
 $$E \longrightarrow T$$